 The $99 annual fee, waived the first 12 months, can easily be made up by utilizing the free checked bag benefit (which offers one free checked bag per flight) four times.
 Furthermore, you can earn a $125 flight discount each year you renew your card and spend $20,000 — also covering your annual fee.

 How to use this card

-To get the most out of the card, be sure to fully utilize its 2 miles per dollar on AA purchases, gas stations and restaurants (which is a slightly higher rate than similar cards).
+To get the most out of the card, be sure to fully utilize its 2 miles per dollar on eligible American Airlines purchases, gas stations and restaurants (which is a slightly higher rate than similar cards).
 In general, it’s pretty easy to use this card — you’re rewarded simply for using it on a regular basis.
 (Note: Make sure to redeem seats at the lowest MileSAAver level to get the most bang for your buck.)

 The bottom line

 The Platinum Select World Elite card offers an ample sign-up bonus, no annual fee for the first 12 months ($99 thereafter) and great yearly bonuses that add to your mileage pool.
 But if you’re looking for a less restrictive and more flexible card, this card may not be your best match.